What the 2008 recession did to unemployment, hiring, and job search timelines

 The Great Recession taught a hard lesson: when the market is slow, your job search needs room to breathe.
 Money is part of that, because savings reduce the pressure to accept the first offer that appears.
 Consider temporary income early, even if you never need it.
 A short-term consulting project, freelance work, or a part-time role can keep cash coming in while you continue looking for the right fit.

 A workable weekly rhythm helps.
 For example, you might set aside a few blocks for applications, one block for follow-ups, one block for networking, and one block for skill-building or portfolio updates.
-The exact schedule matters less than the consistency.
+How the week is arranged matters less than sticking with it.
 A measured search is easier to sustain, and sustainability matters when the market is taking its time.

-The biggest lesson from the Great Recession is simple: durability beats urgency.
-Job seekers who understood the market, widened their options wisely, told a clear story, and kept enough runway were better positioned to make careful choices instead of rushed ones.
-That lesson still matters.
+The biggest lesson from the Great Recession is simple: stay in the game long enough to make careful choices.
+Job seekers who understood the market, widened their options wisely, told a clear story, and kept enough runway were better positioned to avoid rushed decisions.